 Since inception, we have devoted substantially all of our efforts to research and development, undertaking preclinical studies and enabling manufacturing activities in support of our product development efforts, hiring personnel, acquiring and developing our technology and vaccine candidates, organizing and staffing our company, performing business planning, establishing our intellectual property portfolio and raising capital to support and expand such activities.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have incurred net losses in each year since inception and expect to continue to incur net losses in the foreseeable future.
-Our net loss was \$2.1 million for the three months ended March 31, 2022, we had an accumulated deficit of \$8.0 million.
-We also generated negative operating cash flows of \$0.9 million for the three months ended March 31, 2022.
+Our net loss was approximately \$4.3 million and \$6.3 million, respectively, for the three and six months ended June 30, 2022.
+As of June 30, 2022, we had an accumulated deficit of approximately \$12.3 million.
+We also generated negative operating cash flows of approximately \$4.1 million for the six months ended June 30, 2022.

 On February 23, 2022, we completed our IPO in which we received approximately \$17.1 million in net proceeds, after deducting the underwriting discount, and offering expenses.
-In addition, on April 19, 2022, we completed a private placement in which we received approximately \$7.0 million in net proceeds, after deducting placement agent fees and other initial offering expenses.
-The Company believes the existing cash at March 31, 2022, together with the net proceeds received upon the close of the private placement, will be sufficient to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates for at least one year after the date that the accompanying financial statements were issued.
+In addition, on April 19, 2022, we completed the April Private Placement in which we received approximately \$6.9 million in net cash proceeds, after deducting placement agent fees and other offering expenses.
+Further, on August 11, 2022, the Company completed the August Private Placement in which it received approximately \$8.8 million in net proceeds, after deducting placement agent fees and other initial offering expenses.
+The Company believes the existing cash at June 30, 2022, will be sufficient to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates for at least one year after the date that the accompanying condensed financial statements were issued.